DAnuraag/Dhakshin/README.md

 <p align="center">
   <em>Cooperative Polar-Ocean Observation System — blueprint & documentation</em><br>
   <em>Version 2.1 · 2026 · Prepared for NCPOR scientists, engineers and reviewers</em><br>
-  <em>A fuel-free, wave-and-solar-powered surface Wave Glider and a diving Argo Float, paired as one
+  <em>A fuel-free, wave-and-solar-powered surface Wave Glider and a diving Gambhira, paired as one
   intelligent, self-recharging observation mission — predicting their drift through the Southern Ocean, meeting at the surface to hand over data and power, avoiding ice, and streaming the polar ocean and atmosphere to scientists ashore.</em><br>